 I'd run a cafe

 What is the most fun thing you've done?

 A couple of years back I went on holiday to the Galapagos Islands and went snorkling with sealions.
 They come right up to you and play.
 It was amazing.

 If you had 3 wishes for yourself what would they be? - be honest!

-To have sufficient money to run a small research group, including undergraduate and high school students working on exciting ideas; to visit the Antarctic and see penguins in the wild; to go on a road trip around North and Central America.
+To have sufficient money to run a small research group, including undergraduate and high school students working on exciting ideas; to visit the Antarctic and see penguins in the wild; to go on a road or rail trip around North and Central America.

 Tell us a joke.

 I am rubbish at telling jokes so I’ll spare you.